elastic/elasticsearch/README.md

 Questions
 ---------

-If you have questions or comments please use the mailing list instead of Github Issues tracker: https://groups.google.com/group/elasticsearch
+If you have questions or comments please use the [mailing list](https://groups.google.com/group/elasticsearch) instead of Github Issues tracker.

 License
 -------